TayyabHussain79/TayyabHussain79/README.md

 🎯 **About Me**

-I'm a passionate AI Engineer with hands-on experience in designing, implementing, and deploying innovative AI systems that solve real-world problems.
-With a strong foundation in **Machine Learning, Deep Learning, Generative AI, and Agentic AI**, I enjoy building smart, automated solutions that drive impact across industries like finance, healthcare, content generation, and more.
+Innovative AI Engineer with hands-on expertise in **Machine Learning**, **Deep Learning**, **Generative AI**, and **Computer Vision**.
+Experienced in developing multi-agent and RAG-based systems using tools like LangChain, LangGraph, and FastAPI.
+Proficient in model fine-tuning, deployment, and enterprise AI integration.

 ---